IBM/aspera-cli/docs/README.erb.md

 the list of files to transfer.
 Most of the time, the list of files to transfer will be simply specified on the command line:

 ```
-$ <%=cmd%> -Pdemoserver server upload ~/mysample.file secondfile
+$ <%=cmd%> server upload ~/mysample.file secondfile
 ```

-This is the same as:
+This is equivalent to:

 ```
-$ <%=cmd%> -Pdemoserver server upload --sources=@args ~/mysample.file secondfile
+$ <%=cmd%> server upload --sources=@args ~/mysample.file secondfile
 ```

 More advanced options are provided to adapt to various cases.
 In fact, list of files to transfer are conveyed using the [_transfer-spec_](#transferspec) using the field: "paths" which is a list (array) of pairs of "source" (mandatory) and "destination" (optional).

 Note that this is different from the "ascp" command line.
 The paradigm used by <%=tool%> is: all transfer parameters are kept in [_transfer-spec_](#transferspec) so that execution of a transfer is independent of the transfer agent.
-It is envisioned that, one day, ascp will accept a [_transfer-spec_](#transferspec) directly.
+Note that other IBM Aspera interfaces use this: connect, node, transfer sdk.

 For ease of use and flexibility, the list of files to transfer is specified by the option `sources`.
-The accepted values are:
+Accepted values are:

-* the literal `@args` (default value), in that case the list of files is directly provided at the end of the command line (see at the beginning of this section).
+* `@args` : (default value) the list of files is directly provided at the end of the command line (see at the beginning of this section).

 * an [Extended Value](#extended) holding an *Array of String*.
 Examples: